Academic Information

 In the event health/safety protocols require it, Whitworth reserves the right to deliver instruction through distanced modes.

-Students are required to be registered for all of their courses before the end of the add/drop period.
-While it is recommended that registration for independent studies, field studies and internships be completed before the end of the 10th day of the semester, it is understood that those registrations can occur later.
+Students are required to be registered for all of their courses before the end of the add/drop period, including independent studies, field studies and internships.

 Students who must change their schedule after the fifth day of the semester must do so by completing an Add/Drop form and returning it to the registrar's office with signatures from the course instructor and the students' advisor.
 After the 10th day of the semester, a grade of "W" will be given for any full-semester course that is dropped.
 A grade of "WF" will be given for full-semester courses dropped after the ninth week of the semester.
 See the academic calendar for applicable dates for half-semester courses.
 The last day to drop a course is the final day of regular instruction before final exams.